hkbu-kennycheng/comp7065/lab1.md

     return products
 ```

 Let's try out the function by searching with several keywords.
-We will search for `candy` and `coffee`.
+We will search for `candy`, `coffee` and `noodle`.

 ```python
 candy = get_all_products('candy')